Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 1.

 P: But you think that we need to distinguish between what children might think and what the theological traditions themselves say?

 S: Yes.
 The theological traditions actually consider God to be abstract in some concrete, existent way.
-They talk about him as a basically spiritual being, in the way that we talk about humans and angels as spiritual beings.
+They talk about him as a basically spirit being, in the way that we talk about humans and angels as spirit beings.
 I think it is this idea of God as 'abstractly existent' that forces those who hold the idea to say that God is beyond human understanding.

 Can God be understood?

 P: Whereas you think God can be understood?

 S: Yes.
 I think that it is their particular idea of God as concrete, existent, in an abstract way and as having also a completely free will that is not understandable - for several reasons.
 The first is that we can't imagine a living being that is abstract - because all the living beings that we experience manifest a meaningful relationship between a visible, living whole and its invisible parts.
 The second is that we can't imagine that anything abstract - that is, a thing that is not in any way concrete - has power.
 And the third is that we can't understand an existence that has a free, arbitrary will to act - that is, whose will to act is not determined or constrained by a need and the need to satisfy that need practically.
 Such an existence could change its mind at any moment.

 P: So we couldn't count on its purpose remaining the same?